In Exercises 21–24, use these results from the “1-Panel-THC” test... | Channels for Pearson+

 1

 Step 1: Understand the problem.
-We are tasked with finding the probability that a randomly selected subject had a true negative result.
-A true negative result occurs when the test correctly identifies a subject as not using marijuana.
+The problem involves analyzing the results of a drug test for marijuana use.
+We are tasked with determining the total number of subjects included in the study.
+The key information provided includes the number of positive and negative test results, as well as the number of false positives and false negatives.

-Step 2: Organize the data into a contingency table.
-From the problem, we know: (1) There are 143 positive test results, of which 24 are false positives.
-This means the number of true positives is 143 - 24 = 119.
-(2) There are 157 negative test results, of which 3 are false negatives.
-This means the number of true negatives is 157 - 3 = 154.
+Step 2: Identify the components of the study.
+There are 143 subjects with positive test results, which include 24 false positives.
+There are also 157 subjects with negative test results, which include 3 false negatives.

 Verified video answer for a similar problem: